MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/Register-PSSessionConfiguration.md

 Specifies a Security Descriptor Definition Language (SDDL) string for the configuration.

 This string determines the permissions that are required to use the new session configuration.
-To use a session configuration in a session, users must have at least "Execute(Invoke)" permission for the configuration.
+To use a session configuration in a session, users must have at least Execute(Invoke) permission for the configuration.

 If the security descriptor is complex, consider using the ShowSecurityDescriptorUI parameter instead of this parameter.
 You cannot use both parameters in the same command.

 If you omit this parameter, the root SDDL for the WinRM service is used for this configuration.
 To view or change the root SDDL, use the WSMan provider.
-For example "get-item wsman:\localhost\service\rootSDDL".
+For example Get-Item wsman:\localhost\service\rootSDDL.
-For more information about the WSMan provider, type "get-help wsman".
+For more information about the WSMan provider, type Get-Help wsman.

 ```yaml
 Type: String